 The three arms raised in salute as they take their oath is a pose that captured the imagination for many who would view this work.
 In a few years David would use this same salute when he drew the Tennis Court Oath, where the leaders of France’s revolution swore loyalty to the cause of a Constitutional Republic.

-In the next decade many fascist leaders would adopt the raised arm salute, most notoriously, the Nazis.
+In the next decades many fascist leaders would adopt the raised arm salute, most notoriously, the Nazis.

 The 6 men chosen to fight all knew each other